-When a move command is sent to an SMD17K, the unit calculates the entire profile before starting the move or issuing an error message.
-This chapter explains the different available moves.
+When a move command is sent to an SMD23K or SMD24K, the unit calculates the entire profile before starting the move or issuing an error message.
+This chapter explains how the profiles are calculated and the different available moves.

 Definitions